drakonicguy/webbypet/README.md

 # WebbyPet
 Interactive pet for your website.
-Easy to set up and adjust.
+Easy to set up and adjust.<br>
 (Not much here, yet)

 [demo](https://drakonic.neocities.org/webbypet)